-Metallic Toy Story
+7. Metallic Toy Story

 Plastic holiday ornaments are perfect for those who have small kids running around the house, because they are practically unbreakable.
 Another great thing about these painted toy decorations is that they can be repainted if you decide to change your color scheme next year.
 Check out the Twinspiration website for a tutorial.

-Sparkly Melt-Proof Snowflakes
+8. Sparkly Melt-Proof Snowflakes

-Jodie and Jen from Eighteen 25 give new purpose to wooden clothespins by transforming them into flurry of sparkly snowflakes.
+Jodie and Jen from Eighteen 25 give new purpose to wooden clothespins by transforming them into a flurry of sparkly snowflakes.
 It is amazing how ordinary objects can become really interesting Christmas ornaments with just a little bit of glue and glitter.
 This is a good holiday craft for small kids to help with or for older children to tackle on their own.

-The Marbled Look
+11. The Marbled Look

 Need something to keep the kids busy on a snowy afternoon?
 Make these polymer clay holiday ornaments from Minted.
 Polymer clay is an easy material for kids to work with and can be sculpted and molded with simple tools.
 So, go ahead and pull some cookie cutters out from the kitchen drawer and let them have fun.
 The trendy marbled effect and the pretty colors make these perfect to string up on your Christmas tree.

-Toilet Paper Bling
+12. Toilet Paper Bling

 Toilet paper rolls are as useful as the toilet paper that comes on them.
 Before you throw away that paper roll, think about these gorgeous snowflake ornaments.
 They look intricate but are actually simple to make—just check out the video.
 And the purple glitter gives them such a gorgeous sparkle!

-Rustic Twiggy Snowflakes
+13. Rustic Twiggy Snowflakes

-Give your Christmas tree a rustic, earthy touch with a DIY twig snowflakes.
+Give your Christmas tree a rustic, earthy touch with a DIY twig snowflake.
 First, send the kids out to gather all those twigs scattered under the trees, then grab the glue gun and you are all set.
 After you put them together, embellish them with pine needles, berries and twine.
 If you make the snowflakes with larger twigs, you can also use them as outside decorations.